VSVR19/DrumKit/README.md

 # DrumKit
-I created this JavaScript application to play a drum roll eveytime someone makes a (terrible) joke.
+A JavaScript application to play a drum roll eveytime someone makes a (terrible) joke.